vinodbhatia83/holiday-detail-service/README.md

-# Holiday Detail Service
+## Holiday Detail Service

-A Spring Boot REST API to retrieve, compare, and analyze public holiday data for multiple countries.
-Supports endpoints for recent holidays, non-weekend holiday counts, and common holidays between countries.
+It has endpoints to retrieve, compare, and analyze public holiday data for multiple countries, including recent holidays, non-weekend counts, and common holidays.

 ## Features